 You will study the eight mandatory units plus selected optional units.
 Amongst other topics you will examine how practitioners can communicate effectively with a range of service users and make sure that any possible barriers to communication are overcome.
 You will have the opportunity to look at the impact of discrimination upon users of service and how practitioners work to promote anti-discriminatory practice when working in health and care settings.
 In looking at how to maintain health and safety you will focus on yourself as a worker as well as the users of service and the setting itself.

-There is no examination for this course, you will be assessed through written and practical assignments and can gain Pass, Merit or Distinction.
-Assignments cover a range of assessments such as essays and reports, presentations, videos, discussions, visual displays.
+There are four examinations which are externally assessed for this course.
+You will be assessed through written and practical assignments and can gain Pass, Merit or Distinction for the eight mandatory units studied.
+Assignments cover a range of assessment methods, such as essays and reports, presentations, videos, discussions, visual displays.

 This is planned on a year-by-year basis according to local opportunities, but we normally have a range of outside speakers from the local field of Health & Social Care.
 In addition, we arrange trips to appropriate Health & Social Care settings.